ilmanzo/ilmanzo.github.com/content/post/inspect-obs-vm-during-build.md

     Job seems to be stuck here, killed. (after 5400 seconds of inactivity)

-So I tried to reproduce the problem on my local system:
+So as a first move, I try to reproduce the problem on my local system:

 {{< highlight bash >}}
 $ osc build openSUSE_Factory i586
 {{</ highlight >}}

-After some output, it hangs running the unit test suite; so it's a reproducible issue, but still we don't know the reason.
+After some output, it hangs running the unit test suite; good news because means it's a reproducible issue, but still *we don't know the reason*.

+# The Ugly :frowning:

 Build happens inside a qemu-kvm virtual machine, which is spawned and killed on demand; can we break inside this vm ?
 Well, we could leverage the **QEMU Monitor** to send commands via an *Unix Socket*, but there's another solution: `osc` has a cool option to start a telnet server in the build system.